hxman027/RealEstate/README.md

 ### Directory roadmap

 (We may want to edit this once we have better-defined folders.
 Below an example.)
 Each directory includes its own README file.
 In general:
+* `data` is for *locally* saving data and other miscelaneous files.
+This folder will be empty in the Github repo.
 * `doc` includes the written portions of the project: main, sections, appendices, and project outline tex/pdfs/aux files.
 * `misc` contains miscelaneous files.
 * `ref` has the bib file for generating the project's references.